sensorium/Mozzi/gallery/index.markdown

 layout: single
 ---

 Here are some projects by people using Mozzi.
 If you have something you'd like to share, [get in touch](https://groups.google.com/forum/#!forum/mozzi-users).

 ***

+[OscPocketO](https://youtu.be/xTlGxCow4GA) - Pocket Synth and Drum machine by Staffan Melin, who invites you to [download, edit, share and evolve!](https://oscillator.se/arduino)

+***